GeoZero: Incentivizing Reasoning from Scratch on Geospatial Scenes: Thinking-Quality Score

 Furthermore, since correct reasoning naturally incorporates answer-related words, the overlap ratio tends to be high across most samples.
 This produces an almost uniform scaling effect that does not alter the relative reward differences between candidate trajectories.
 Therefore, both the training dynamics and the conclusions reported in the main paper remain unaffected.

 Interestingly, this may also partly explain why our method achieves especially strong improvements over comparison methods on grounding tasks.
-While gains are observed across all tasks, grounding answers consist of numeric coordinates with essentially no lexical overlap with the reasoning text, and are thus unaffected by this near-uniform penalization.
+While gains are observed across all tasks, grounding answers consist of numeric coordinates with essentially no lexical overlap with the reasoning text.
+As a result, this near-uniform penalization has limited influence on the thinking trajectories in VG tasks.